vohvelikissa/vohvelikissa.github.io/README.md

 - installed the galaxyline statusbar to nvim
 - installed all the dependencies to the above packages too
 - created the same lock screen shortcut that windows has (win+l) and removed the nixos default
+- deleted the exo-open, orca and thunar opening shortcuts